inspire-international/regist-docker-broker/README.md

 $./bin/broker -e ./env/broker.env

 ### Run the docker repository
-$sudo docker run -d -v /etc/default/regist-docker-broker:/etc/default/regist-docker-broker -p 1935:22 -p 5080:3306 broker-centos6.6-mysql:0.8
+* Open run.sh and change the repository name as necessary.

+* $./run.sh

 ### Check if the docker image has been registered to the Broker
-$broklist localhost 9001
+$./bin/broklist localhost 9001

 # Misc
 ### Logging into the docker image
-$ssh root@localhost -p 1935
+$ssh root@localhost -p 1936

  * password is the same as the login name.